Asymptotics of self-similar growth-fragmentation processes: Compensated fragmentations

-where $\psi$ is given by~\eqref{levyexp}, $f(t,x,y)\defeq(e^{tx}-e^{ty})/(x-y)$, and $\mathfrak{c}_\gamma$ is a finite constant depending only on~$\gamma$. \end{lem} \begin{prf}{Lbound} Lemma~2 in~\cite{Bertoin16} states that the branching Lévy process~$\mathcal{Z}$ can be obtained by superposing independent spatial Lévy motions to a ``steady'' branching random walk.
+where $\psi$ is given by~\eqref{eq:A_Lagrange}, $f(t,x,y)\defeq(e^{tx}-e^{ty})/(x-y)$, and $\mathfrak{c}_\gamma$ is a finite constant depending only on~$\gamma$. \end{lemma} \begin{proof} Lemma~2 in~\cite{Bertoin16} states that the branching L\'{e}vy process~$\mathcal{Z}$ can be obtained by superposing independent spatial L\'{e}vy motions to a ``steady'' branching random walk.
 Specifically, for each $t\ge0$,

-where $\g X(t)\defeq(X_1(t),X_2(t),\ldots)$ are the atoms at time $t$ of a homogeneous fragmentation~$\g X$ with dislocation measure $\nu_{|\MP\setminus\MP_1}$ and $(\beta_i)_{i\in\N}$ is an independent sequence of \iid random variables with Laplace transform $\E[\exp(q\beta_i)]=\exp(t\psi(q)),\,q\ge0$.
-Applying Jensen's inequality and conditioning on~$\g X(t)$ produce
+where $\bs X(t)\defeq(X_1(t),X_2(t),\ldots)$ are the atoms at time $t$ of a homogeneous fragmentation~$\bs X$ with dislocation measure $\nu_{|\MP\setminus\MP_1}$ and $(\beta_i)_{i\in\NN}$ is an independent sequence of random variables with Laplace transform $\EE[\exp(q\beta_i)]=\exp(t\psi(q)),\,q\ge0$.
+Applying Jensen's inequality and conditioning on~$\bs X(t)$ produce

 We now recall from~\cite{Bertoin03} (see the proof of its Theorem~2) how to estimate the latter expectation.
 Denoting

 the process

 is a purely discontinuous martingale.
 It is then deduced from an inequality of Burkholder--Davis--Gundy that